Funekyo/Ujiki/Documents/Basics of Zen Buddhism.md

 To purify one’s mind:
 This is the teaching of Buddhas."*

-Buddha's teaching is supposed to be that simple. :)
+Buddhas' teaching is supposed to be that simple. :)

 Let us unpack some of the most important terms in modern *Buddhism* today.